 She has published many scholarly articles in national and international journals.
 She has also attended major national and international conferences, workshops, and seminars among which are Management of Child and Adolescent Obesity organized by the University of British Columbia, Canada, International Business and Education, Clute Institute, London and the World Distance Education conference by the International Council on Distance Education (ICDE), UNISA South Africa and Meetings by Society of Toxicology (SOT) of the United States in Arizona, San Diego and Baltimore.
 She was also a visiting scholar to Florida International University (FIU), Miami, Florida in United States, 2018.

-Dr. Gloria Oiyahumen Anetor
+Prof. Gloria Oiyahumen Anetor

 Tel: +234 8033635551

 Historical Context of CEMGS

 Global migration and mobility has become part of human history and cannot be divorced from developmental plan, economics, politics, social, and education of the citizens.
 Both internal and external migrations have to influence who we are, what we do, and our future.
 The establishment of the Centre marked a milestone in the history of NOUN under the leadership of Professor Abdallah Uba Adamu, the Vice Chancellor.

 The Centre is therefore a fulcrum of research about migrations, both internal and external; and its conceptualisation, contextualisation, and decolonisation are primarily for internal paradigm, dimension, and capacity development for field-based research and policy oriented recommendations arising therefrom.
 It is a critical Afrocentric centred division that transfers theories, concepts, etc. into policy oriented research useable for national policy use, and global adaptation.
 Our Migration Observtory are field-based using ethnographic, arts methods, and extensive narratives that validates theories.